Orange County, California: Media

 Orange County is served by media in Los Angeles, including its TV and radio stations.
-Two television stations—KOCE-TV, the main PBS station in the Southland and KDOC-TV, an independent—are located in Orange County.
+Two television stations—KOCE-TV, the main PBS member station in the Southland and KDOC-TV, a Tri-State Christian Television (TCT) owned-and-operated station—are located in Orange County.

 There are a few radio stations that are actually located in Orange County.
 KYLA 92.7 FM has a Christian format.
 KSBR 88.5 FM airs a jazz music format branded as "Jazz-FM" along with news programming.
 KUCI 88.9 FM is a free form college radio station that broadcasts from UC Irvine.
 KWIZ 96.7 FM, located in Santa Ana, airs a regional Mexican music format branded as "La Rockola 96.7".
 KWVE-FM 107.9 is owned by the Calvary Chapel of Costa Mesa.
 KWVE-FM is also the primary Emergency Alert System station for the county.
 The Los Angeles Angels of Anaheim also own and operate a sports-only radio station from Orange, KLAA.
 KX 93.5 FM broadcasts out of Laguna Beach and features an eclectic mix of mostly alternative rock.

 County-wide politics and government coverage is primarily provided by the Orange County Register and Voice of OC.
 OC Weekly was an alternative weekly publication, and Excélsior is a Spanish-language newspaper.
 A few communities are served by the Los Angeles Times' publication of the Daily Pilot.
 Orange Coast was established in 1974 and is the oldest continuously published lifestyle magazine in the region.
 OC Music Magazine is also based out of Orange County, serving local musicians and artists.

 The Orange County Plain Dealer (January 1898 to May 8, 1925), was a mostly Anaheim-based newspaper, and successor to The Independent, bought by James E. Valjean, a Republican and edited by him, a former editor of the Portsmouth Blade (Ohio).

 Other newspapers were: Anaheim Daily Herald, Anaheim Gazette, Anaheim Bulletin.

 Transportation

-Transit in Orange County is offered primarily by the Orange County Transportation Authority.
-The American Public Transportation Association (APTA) cited OCTA as the best large public transportation system in the United States for 2005.
-OCTA manages the county's bus network and funds the construction and maintenance of local streets, highways, and freeways; regulates taxicab services; maintains express toll lanes through the median of California State Route 91; and works with Southern California's Metrolink to provide commuter rail service along three lines: the Orange County Line, the 91 Line, and the Inland Empire–Orange County Line.
+Transit in Orange County is offered primarily by the Orange County Transportation Authority (OCTA).
+OCTA manages the county's bus network and funds the construction and maintenance of local streets, highways, and freeways; regulates taxicab services; maintains express toll lanes through the median of California State Route 91; and works with Southern California's Metrolink to provide commuter rail service along three lines: the Orange County Line, the 91/Perris Valley Line, and the Inland Empire–Orange County Line, along with owning the land on which the Surf Line rests upon from the county line just north of Trestles Bridge until the wye adjacent to Fullerton Station.